mrakgr/The-Spiral-Language/readme.md

 In general though, programs written in a higher order style tend to work well after they typecheck much like in F# despite the language feeling more dynamic.
 And it is not necessarily the case that Spiral is less typesafe than F#.

-In fact it is the opposite for tasks that require union types due to the language having insufficient polymorphism in its type system.
+In fact it is the opposite for tasks that require union types due to F# having insufficient polymorphism in its type system.
 Many tasks that would otherwise require writing an interpreter in other languages can be done at compile time in Spiral.

 Loop unrolling is just one of those examples.